 Remember that many trafficking survivors experienced their period of exploitation as being forced to do things they didn't want to do in order to have their basic needs - food, shelter, clothing, or "acceptance" - provided by their trafficker.
-In the National Human Trafficking Training and Technical Assistance Center webinar "Human Trafficking and Faith-Based Organizations," Marissa Castellanos, social worker and director of Catholic Charities of that FBOs replicate these patterns of coercion if they require participation in faith-based activity as part of providing shelter or other recovery services to survivors of trafficking.
-Additionally, the National Survivor Network's document "The Change We Want to See in the Anti-Trafficking Movement" voices organized survivor opposition to mandatory religious participation: "Many survivors have felt forced to engage in religious practices in order to access services.
-It's important that survivors are able to practice whatever religion they desire, and feel they can still get the help they need, even if they don't participate in religious practices."
+In the National Human Trafficking Training and Technical Assistance Center webinar "Human Trafficking and Faith-Based Organizations," Marissa Castellanos, social worker and director of Catholic Charities of Louisville's human trafficking program, noted that FBOs replicate these patterns of coercion when they require participation in faith-based activity as part of providing shelter or other recovery services to survivors of trafficking.
+Additionally, the National Survivor Network's document "The